-Building on the approved Environmental Assessment for new Highway 7. the MTO is completing the Detailed Design for the two new bridges crossing the Grand River, to accommodate the eastbound and westbound lanes of new Highway 7.
+Building on the approved Environmental Assessment for new Highway 7, the MTO has completed the Detailed Design for the two new bridges crossing the Grand River, to accommodate the eastbound and westbound lanes of new Highway 7.
 Advance work is being completed to facilitate Phase 3.